 With an offset of 4mm, the shoe provides a stable cushioning and a neutral drop.
 The heel stack height is 25mm while the forefoot stack height is 21mm, which works to facilitate the natural motion of the foot.
 The technology used by Saucony to supplement this design choice is called PWRGRID+, and it offers 20% more cushioning than the standard POWERGRID used in prior models.
 It means that superior impact protection is present in this particular pair.

 20% increase from previous models to cushioning and durability due to PWRGRID+

 Increased support and traction from Support Frame technology

 Designed for use on road or track

 Available in several different color schemes

-The Saucony Zealot ISO is a good choice for any runner whether they intend to use it for training or competition.
+The Saucony Zealot ISO is a right choice for any runner whether they intend to use it for training or competition.

 Given the reduced price, it comes at a bargain that should best serve road and track runners.
-It manages to provide a steady, secure heel platform, and takes care of the comfort of the midfoot and ankles with the addition of extra padding.
+It manages to provide a steady, secure heel platform and takes care of the comfort of the midfoot and ankles with the addition of extra padding.